Breadcrumb navigation types, best practices, and SEO benefits

 Hierarchy-based breadcrumbs

 Hierarchy-based breadcrumbs are the most widespread.
-These provide users with a path that extends to the home page, letting users easily navigate to category pages at various levels in the website hierarchy.
-Breadcrumb trails will typically look like this: Homepage > Category > Subcategory > Page.
+These provide website users with a path that extends to the home page, letting users easily navigate to category pages at various levels in the website hierarchy.
+Breadcrumb trails typically look like this: Homepage > Category > Subcategory > Page.

 Hierarchy-based breadcrumbs sample

-The example mentioned above is a variation of hierarchy-based breadcrumbs, as the path always starts with the top-level category and guides users down the website structure.
-They are static, meaning that breadcrumbs look the same for every user, no matter how they get to a certain page.
-But this is not the only possible option.
+This breadcrumb navigation example is a variation of hierarchy-based breadcrumbs.
+The path always starts with a top-level category and guides users down the website structure.
+The breadcrumbs in this example are static, meaning they look the same for every user, no matter how they navigate to each page.

 Path-based breadcrumbs